 - Honey is known to treat various allergies and also prevents a variety of allergies in adults and children.

 - Honey and cinnamon are used for various health benefits while honey along the lemon and hot water is used for weight loss.
 You could see the benefits here.

 Maple syrup – just the name reminds us of the beautiful country of Canada.
-Unlike sugar with very little nutrition, maple syrup has a variety of benefits.
-Similar to honey, maple syrup also has high nutrition value – it contains protein, calcium, iron, magnesium, potassium, zinc and small amounts of fat.
+Unlike white sugar with very little nutrition, maple syrup has a variety of benefits.
+Similar to honey, maple syrup also has high nutrition value – it contains protein, calcium, iron, magnesium, potassium, zinc, and small amounts of fat.
 As far as glycemic index score goes, it stands at 54 for maple syrup.